S.2152 - Amy, Vicky, and Andy Child Pornography Victim Assistance Act of 2018115th Congress (2017-2018)

 Congress finds the following:

-(1) The demand for child pornography harms children because it drives production, which involves severe and often irreparable child sexual abuse and exploitation.
+(1) The demand for child pornography harms children because it drives production, which involves severe child sexual abuse and exploitation.

 (3) In Paroline v.
 United States (2014), the Supreme Court recognized that “every viewing of child pornography is a repetition of the victim’s abuse”.